Museum of the Second World War and Westerplatte - Gdansk, Poland

 It was here on Westerplatte Peninsula on 1st September, 1939 where the first shots of WWII were fired, when the German battleship Schleswig-Holstein opened fire on the 180 Polish soldiers stationed there.
 Those soldiers held off the Germans for as long as they possibly could (7 days) preventing the German forces from moving further down the Polish coast before they finally had to surrender due to lack of ammunition and supplies.

 Today there stands a very tall monument and the ruins of the barracks and guard houses which have been turned into an open-air museum.
 Since it is not in the city centre, you can arrive either by boat tour or bus or car.
 Expect to dedicate at least an hour to walk around the grounds and ruins.
-Admission is free and it is open 24/7.
+Admission and parking are free and it is open 24/7.

 Are you a WWII buff?
 Or do you geek out about some other aspect of history?
 What are some of your must-see attractions in Europe?
 Let us know in the comments!

 Liked this article?
 Pin it!